mrrobot0985/python-piper-tts-wrapper/README.md

 Simply by installing a package through pip, or running it in a container, giving your machine the ability to speak!

-> I know, I'm overselling it, but on the other hand, I'm also a strong believer in setting obvious, but simple goals, and have my imagination run wild on the endless possibilities. ( I can't is only true when you don't try. )
+> I know, I'm overselling it, but on the other hand, I'm also a strong believer in setting obvious, but simple goals, and have my imagination run wild on the endless possibilities. ( Mantra: "I can't!
+Can only true when you I don't try!" )

 ### Basic CLI Wrapper